What tests do I need to take to enter BYU–Hawaii?

-Please look at our Test Requirement page.
-BYU-Hawaii accepts the IBT (TOEFL), IELTS, Pearson Test of English (PTE) and the Michigan Test.
+BYU–Hawaii accepts the IBT (TOEFL), IELTS, Pearson Test of English (PTE) and the Michigan Test.
 We also accept the EIKEN from Japan.
+Please look at our English Test Requirement page for more information.

 When will I know if I have been accepted?